 - ½ cup chopped peanuts

-- Once finished, garnish with chopped radish and peanuts and enjoy.
+- Garnish with sliced radish and chopped peanuts and enjoy.

 - These proteins can be added after the Pad Thai has already cooked: Cooked scrambled or hard boiled eggs, cooked tofu.